nodemcu/nodemcu-firmware/docs/modules/node.md

 ## node.setonerror()

-Use this to override the default "always restart" action if wanted; for example to write an error to a logfile or to a network syslog before restarting.
+Overrides the default crash handling which always restarts the system.
+It can be used to e.g. write an error to a logfile or to secure connected hardware before restarting.

 !!! attention